-Statistical ecology software development
+Natural resources software development

 I am the lead author and maintainer of the spOccupancy R package, which fits spatially explicit single-species, multi-species, and integrated Bayesian occupancy models (Doser et al. 2022 MEE), with an emphasis on making these complex statistical models accessible to ecologists, managers, and conservation practitioners that may lack extensive training in spatial statistics.
 With collaborators across the world, I am actively using spOccupancy to inform effective conservation and management approaches for birds, mammals, trees, bats, crickets, invasive aquatic plants, and cartilaginous fish.
 For example, with collaborators at the University of Arkansas, we used spOccupancy within a scenario planning framework to understand the effects of multiple woodland restoration outcomes on bird communities in Arkansas, USA (Roberts et al. 2024 Restoration Ecology).

-I also contributed to the the R package ForestFit, which is designed to streamline estimation of common probability distributions used to model tree diameter distributions, including two and three parameter Weibull distributions, Johnson’s SB distribution, Birnbaum-Saunders distribution, and finite mixture distributions in both a frequentist and Bayesian approach.
+I contributed to the the R package ForestFit, which is designed to streamline estimation of common probability distributions used to model tree diameter distributions, including two and three parameter Weibull distributions, Johnson’s SB distribution, Birnbaum-Saunders distribution, and finite mixture distributions in both a frequentist and Bayesian approach.
 The package includes additional functionality for estimating parameters of common tree height-diameter models.

 Jeffrey W. Doser